CHTC/chtc-website-source/_uw-research-computing/htc-known-issues.md

 <hr width="100%" size="2">

-<h3 style="color:#c5050c">[General] When submitting a job, it doesn't run / goes on hold and shows the error "Job credentials are not available".</h3>
+<h3 style="color:#c5050c" id="general-when-submitting-a-job-it-doesnt-run-goes-on-hold-and-shows-the-error-job-credentials-are-not-available">[General] When submitting a job, it doesn't run / goes on hold and shows the error "Job credentials are not available".</h3>
 #### Cause:
 This is a complicated bug that can strike randomly.
 We're working on a fix.
 #### Solution: